casa-de-vops/terraform-code-standards/.azuredevops/README.md

 # Azure DevOps Workflows

-The Azure DevOps Workflows section offers a comprehensive set of reusable and scalable templates designed to automate the Terraform workflow across multiple environments in Azure.
+The Azure DevOps Workflows section offers a set of reusable and scalable templates designed to automate the Terraform workflow across multiple environments in Azure.
 These workflows ensure that your infrastructure is managed consistently and securely, following best practices for continuous integration and continuous deployment (CI/CD) in cloud environments.

 This section includes documentation on the following key workflows: